-- Attempted Rape: In the episode "Power Play", a Russian mobster attacks Caitlin at a nightclub while she's undercover as a prostitute and that he tries to have his way with her, but he doesn't get the chance as Caitlin blinds him with a can of hair spray and then kicks him in the family jewels, sending him to the floor in a state of excruciating pain while Caitlin wastes no time in escaping the scene.
+- Attempted Rape: In the episode "Power Play", a Russian mobster attacks Caitlin at a nightclub while she's undercover as a prostitute and that he tries to have his way with her, but he doesn't get the chance and opportunity as Caitlin blinds him with a can of hair spray, whacks him in the face with it, and then kicks him in the family jewels, enabling Caitlin to escape from her predicament not too long after this.

 - Batman Cold Open: Most shows start with Nash in the middle of solving a case